Guide to Permanent Life Insurance in Canada

 Whole life insurance

-A whole life insurance policy provides lifelong coverage and a guaranteed payout when you pass, but there are a few core traits that set it apart from other permanent policies:
+A whole life insurance policy provides lifelong coverage and a guaranteed payout when you pass, but it’s unique among other permanent policies:

 • Fixed premiums: Whole life premium payments are typically fixed.

-• Cash value component: These policies typically include a guaranteed cash value component that grows over time.
+• Cash value component: Whole life policies typically include a guaranteed cash value component that grows over time.

 • Borrowing: The policyholder may be able to borrow against the cash value of their whole life policy.